upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 kubectl rollout status -n cnpg-system deployment cnpg-controller-manager -w --timeout 120s
 ```

-You can then proceed to install the Spaces Helm chart however you like passing the same values as above, for example:
+You can then proceed to install the Spaces Helm chart however you like passing the necessary values, for example:

 ```shell
 helm -n upbound-system upgrade --install spaces \